Migration, Modernization, and Security in 2021

 For the State of Microsoft 365 report, we conducted four distinct online surveys between January 28, 2021 and March 5, 2021.
 A total of 801 IT professionals participated in these surveys, representing a wide cross-section of industries including government and public administration, finance and insurance, healthcare, manufacturing, and information services.
 Their companies range from smaller startups to medium-sized businesses and established enterprise clients, reflecting a broad spectrum of our clients and the IT industry at large.

 In addition to survey responses, we also examined what our customer base of IT professionals is actively doing with ShareGate tools.
-Anonymized, averaged telemetry data from ShareGate Desktop and ShareGate Apricot was extracted and analyzed for patterns and trends.
+Anonymized, averaged telemetry data from ShareGate and ShareGate was extracted and analyzed for patterns and trends.

 Between December 23, 2020 and March 12, 2021, we conducted 7 separate interviews with both internal and external experts, who provided their own insights, perspectives, and recommendations.
 Experts quoted in this report include Microsoft MVP and Modern Workplace Consultant Jasper Oosterveld, Microsoft MVP and security expert Joanne Klein, and ShareGate Head of Product and Microsoft Regional Director Benjamin Niaulin.